killidia/Killidia/README.md

 ### Ideas of project:

 - An home assistant with many features like Jarvis 😎.
-- An crystal web framework like symfony with many bundle.
-- An complete IDE write in Rust just for fun !
+- A complete dev suite (code editor, git client, database client, etc...) written in Rust and Tauri !

 ### My favorite Languages: